BsmYksln/NGA_W2_RSNs2TH/README.md

 # NGA-West2-RSNs-2-TH
-This library has been created as a web automation tool in order to download unscaled record time histories from NGA-West2 Database (https://ngawest2.berkeley.edu/) by their Record Sequence Numbers (RSNs).
+This library has been created as a web automation tool in order to download unscaled record time histories from NGA-West2 Database (https://ngawest2.berkeley.edu/) by Record Sequence Numbers (RSNs).

 Directories and Files:
 ----------------------